TianxingChen/tianxingchen/README.md

 Hi!
 I am <b>Tianxing Chen (陈天行)</b>, currently a 3rd-year undergraduate student majoring in Computer Science at Shenzhen University (expected graduation in July 2025) and doing research at Shanghai AI Laboratory (Pujiang National Laboratory), supervised by <a href="https://yaomarkmu.github.io/">Yao Mu</a>.<br>
 My research interests mainly focus on <b>Embodied AI (具身智能)</b>, on behavior planning and policy based on Diffusion Model, LLM and Reinforcement Learning.
 I am very interested in the application of policy in robot manipulation and autonomous driving scenarios.

+<i style="color: red; display: inline;">Feel free to contact me by email if you are interested in discussing or collaborating with me.</i>

 # 📎 Information
 <table width="100%">